takumimc/carcar/README.md

 	}
 }
 ```
+Some things to note:
+A couple fields are automatically generated.
+Upon creation "status" is set to "Scheduled".
+This can be changed with "set appointment" actions.
+Upon creation a "vip" value is generated.
+If the vin provided matches a vin from one of our AutomobileVO objects then "vip" is set to true.
+Otherwise it is false

 The Delete an Appointment takes a DELETE request with the id taken from the url of the corresponding appointment.
 Returns JSON data.
 ```